The Great South Coast Creative Industries Strategy

 (2018–2020)

 Developed in conjunction with curator Grace Leone, this program engaged students at RMIT to create temporary artworks for display across the University’s CBD building sites.
 The intention was to transform construction sites from an inconvenience into opportunities for engagement and make meaningful contributions to urban life.
 This included establishing a curatorial framework, and processes for guiding the development and production of the works.
+You can read about and see videos of the artwork here.

 The Creative Ecologies Initiative